emily-chan/presto/presto-docs/src/main/sphinx/connector/tpch.rst

 The ``tiny`` schema is an alias for scale factor ``0.01``, which is a very small data set useful for testing.

+For more information, review the `TPCH Specification document <https://www.tpc.org/TPC_Documents_Current_Versions/pdf/TPC-H_v3.0.1.pdf>`_.
+In section 1.2 of the document, the TPCH schemas are provided.

 Schema Scale Factors and Corresponding Table Row Counts
 -------------------------------------------------------
 Example query to return row counts from schema ``sf1`` and table ``customer``: